MasteryEducation/SecuritiesExamsMastery.com/content/17/4/3/1/index.md

 #### Record Retention

 Firms must retain copies of all communications for at least three years from the date of last use.
-This ensures that there is a record of all communications for regulatory review if necessary.
+This requirement ensures that there is a record of all communications for regulatory review and compliance verification.

 ### Social Media and Electronic Communications

-The rise of social media and electronic communications has introduced new challenges and opportunities for the securities industry.
-FINRA Rule 2210 addresses these modern communication channels.
+The rise of social media and electronic communications has introduced new challenges for compliance.
+FINRA Rule 2210 provides guidance on how these communications should be handled.

 #### Interactive Content

-Interactive content, such as real-time social media interactions, is treated as correspondence.
-This includes tweets, Facebook comments, and LinkedIn interactions.
+Interactive content, such as real-time communications on social media platforms, is treated as correspondence.
+This includes posts, comments, and replies that occur in real-time.

-- **Requirements:** Subject to supervision but does not require prior approval unless it contains investment recommendations.

 #### Static Content

-Static content, such as a firm's profile page or a blog post, is treated as retail communication and may require prior approval.
+Static content, such as profile information and pre-approved posts on social media, is treated as retail communication and may require prior approval.

-- **Requirements:** Must comply with content standards and may need to be filed with FINRA.

 #### Supervision

-Firms must have policies and procedures in place to supervise electronic communications, ensuring compliance with FINRA rules.
+Firms must have policies and procedures in place to supervise electronic communications.
+This includes monitoring both interactive and static content to ensure compliance with regulatory standards.

 ### Customer Communications and the SIE Exam

-Understanding the categories of communications and their associated requirements is crucial for the SIE Exam.
-Candidates must recognize the content standards and prohibitions to ensure compliance and be familiar with approval, filing, and recordkeeping obligations.
+For the SIE Exam, it is crucial to understand the categories of communications and the associated requirements.
+Recognizing the content standards and prohibitions will help ensure compliance.
+Familiarity with approval, filing, and recordkeeping obligations is also essential.

 ### Glossary